The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 The old Ljósavatnskirkja church

-Most churches around Iceland are locked now, much to my dismay as my hobby is to visit all the churches I encounter on my travels in Iceland; all in all, they are around 380.
+Most churches around Iceland are locked now, much to my dismay, as my hobby is visiting all the churches I encounter on my travels in Iceland; there are around 380 in all, and I am up to 97%.

 But due to theft from the churches and vandalism, we are forced to keep them locked.